dkozar/react-liberator/README.md

 {
     layer: // the layer to which liberated components are rendered to (multiple Liberators could render into the same layer)
     wrapper: // wrapper element for component rendered by THIS Liberator
-    children: children // original children provided to THIS Liberator });
+    children: // original children provided to THIS Liberator }
 ```

 ## :truck: Installation